adaltas/node-csv-docs/src/md/project/examples.md

 csv.stringify ()).pipe(process.stdout)
 ```

-## Callback API
+## Using the callback API

-Execute this script with the command `node samples/callback.js`.
+This example is available with the command `node samples/callback.js`.

 ```javascript
 var csv = require('csv');